JATOS/JATOS_docs/versioned_docs/version-3.8.1/Overview/Papers-Citing-JATOS.md

 Shyr, M.C., Joshi, S.S.
 (2024) A Case Study of the Validity of Web-based Visuomotor Rotation Experiments. *J Cogn Neurosci* [DOI](https://doi.org/10.1162/jocn_a_02080)

 ### 2023
+Del Popolo Cristaldi, F., Gambarota, F., & Oosterwijk, S. (2023).
+Does your past define you?
+The role of previous visual experience in subjective reactions to new affective pictures and sounds. *Emotion* [DOI](https://doi.org/10.1037/emo0001168)

 Barnes, L., Rangelov, D., Mattingley, J. B., & Woolgar, A. (2023).
 Fractionating distraction: How past- and future-relevant distractors influence integrated decisions. *Journal of Experimental Psychology: Human Perception and Performance*.
 [DOI](https://doi.org/10.1037/xhp0001081)

 Modirrousta-Galian, A., Higham, P. A., & Seabrooke, T. (2023).
 Effects of inductive learning and gamification on news veracity discernment. *Journal of Experimental Psychology: Applied*.
 [DOI](https://doi.org/10.1037/xap0000458)